Leonid Chernovetskyi

-Leonid Mykhaylovych Chernovetskyi (Леонід Михайлович Черновецький; born 25 November 1951) is a Ukrainian politician and former entrepreneuer, who was Mayor of Kyiv from 2006 to 2012.
+Leonid Mykhaylovych Chernovetskyi (Леонід Михайлович Черновецький; born 25 November 1951) is a Ukrainian politician and former entrepreneur, who was Mayor of Kyiv from 2006 to 2012.
 He was a successful businessman, founder and controlling stakeholder of the Pravex Group and Pravex Bank, one of the largest banks in Ukraine.
 Since the appointment of Oleksandr Popov by President Viktor Yanukovych as Head of Kyiv City State Administration on 16 November 2010, Chernovetskyi was deprived of any real decision-making role in Kyiv.
 He tendered his resignation on 1 June 2012.

 After this resignation Chernovetsky and his family moved to the Georgian town Kobuleti and he received Georgian citizenship.

 Early life

 Chernovetskyi quit school when he was 14 and went to work as a fitter at an aviation factory, but soon returned to resume his education, graduating from the Kharkiv public school #4.
 From 1970 until 1972, Chernovetsky served his military obligations.
 In 1977, he graduated from the Kharkiv Law School with specialization in jurisprudence.
 He worked as the senior detective in the prosecutor's office of Kyiv Oblast.
 In 1981, he returned to Kharkiv Law School attending aspirantura and obtained his doctorate in 1984 with a dissertation about Methods of investigation of plunders conducted by officials.
 Until 1989 he was a teacher at Kyiv University.